johnstonskj/johnstonskj.github.io/work.md

 I don't have one online, but my [LinkedIn](https://www.linkedin.com/in/simonkjohnston/) and [Google Scholar](https://scholar.google.com/citations?user=oXcWSwYAAAAJ&hl=en) profiles should cover things pretty well.
+Patents are listed in those sites, but also cached locally [here](patents.md).

 ## Standards Involvement